Princess Charming (German TV series): Season 2

 The Princess Charming of the second season, 28-year-old project leader Hanna Sökeland from Hanover, was introduced on April 21, 2022.
-The second season began airing on June 14, 2022 on RTL+.
+The second season began airing June 14, 2022 on RTL+.
 VOX initially broadcast the season, releasing each episode one week after its debut on RTL+.
-However, VOX stopped airing the season after the first two episodes due to low ratings.
-This also meant that the season could only be watched by RTL+ subscribers, since the "catch-up offer" (meaning the episodes were available for free on the RTL+ website for a few days after airing on VOX) expired due to VOX removing the show from its schedule.
+However, the channel stopped airing it after the first two episodes due to low ratings.
+This also meant that the season could only be watched by RTL+ subscribers, since the "catch-up offer" (meaning the episodes were available for free on the RTL+ website for a few days after airing on VOX) expired.

 At the Reunion, Hanna and Jessica announced they were still together (as of August 2022).